reuniware/NanoPool_Easy_Monero_Miner/README.md

 This application will make you easily mine monero on xmr.nanopool.org.

+It uses XmRig and RandomX algorithm.

+# Step-by-step guide :

 Download the .7z or .zip file, uncompress it.

 Then launch the NanoPool_Easy_Monero_Miner.exe file.